Engineering students run far from Massey after course cuts

 Ray Geor pro vice chancellor College of Sciences said, ''we wanted this to be as open and transparent a process as possible''.

-Geor said the university communicated the changes ''every step of the way'' through email, social media updates, it's website and Q&A sessions.
+Geor said the university communicated the changes ''every step of the way'' through email, social media updates, Q&A sessions and its website.

 @masseyuni on Instagram posted four times regarding the College of Sciences change, all of which did not give any concrete updates, directing students to its website.